Auditory Sensitivity: Tips and Tools

 Calm Down Corner

 For young (and old) children, a great calming classroom tool that supports learning, social participation, and school tasks is the calm down corner.
 A calming corner in the classroom can be a great sensory strategy to support emotional regulation needs in students.
+It’s a place to calm or re-organize in a personal bubble, meeting regulation needs so learning can happen.
 Let’s go over fun calm down corner ideas to support various regulation needs in the classroom.

 Calm down corner ideas and tips